TIERS/uwb-drone-dataset/anchor_positioning_firmware/README.md

 # DWM1001 Anchor autopositioning firmware

-This folder contains firmware for estimating the positions.
+This folder contains firmware for estimating anchor positions in a fast and accurate manner (~1s and ~10cm error in LOS).
 The firmware itself only calculates the distances between pairs of anchors (returning the average and standard deviation of multiple measurements, by default 5 measurements are taken).
 The actual calculation of anchor positions must be done externally.

 *Note that the examples below consist in very basic application using the UWB features of the DWM1001C.
 These examples are not intended to be used in a commercial application and may not comply with regulation requirements.*